ThabangTebele/VirtualCV.github.io/README.md

-# Virtual CV
+# Thabang Tebele CV

-Welcome to the Virtual CV repository!
-This project showcases an interactive, visually appealing online resume for Thabang Tebele.
-The CV is designed to provide a comprehensive overview of Thabang's skills, experiences, and projects, all presented in a clean and modern layout.
+Welcome to my Virtual CV repository!
+This project showcases an interactive, visually appealing virtual CV for me.
+The CV is designed to provide a comprehensive overview of my skills, experiences, and projects, all presented in a clean and modern layout.

 ## Features

-- **Smooth Scrolling Navigation:** Navigate between different sections of the CV with smooth scrolling effects.
+- **Smooth Scrolling Navigation:** Navigate between different CV sections with smooth scrolling effects.
-- **Responsive Design:** The CV adjusts seamlessly to various screen sizes, making it accessible on both desktop and mobile devices.
+- **Responsive Design:** The CV adjusts seamlessly to various screen sizes, making it accessible on desktop and mobile devices.
 - **Dynamic Section Visibility:** Sections of the CV fade in as you scroll down, enhancing user experience.
 - **Interactive Skills and Technologies:** Visual representations of skills and technologies with progress indicators.

 ## Sections

-1. **About Me:** A brief introduction and overview of Thabang Tebele.
+1. **About Me:** A brief introduction and overview of me.
 2. **Skills:** A graphical representation of programming skills using progress circles.
 3. **Technologies:** A graphical representation of familiarity with various technologies using progress bars.
 4. **Education:** Details of Thabang's educational background.